certtools/intelmq-api/README.rst

 The following configuration options are available:

 * ``intelmq_ctl_cmd``: Your ``intelmqctl`` command.
 If this is not set in a configuration file the default is used, which is ``["sudo", "-u", "intelmq", "/usr/local/bin/intelmqctl"]``
-   The option `"intelmq_ctl_cmd"` is a list of strings so that we can avoid shell-injection vulnerabilities because no shell is involved when running the command.
+  The option ``"intelmq_ctl_cmd"`` is a list of strings so that we can avoid shell-injection vulnerabilities because no shell is involved when running the command.
   This means that if the command you want to use needs parameters, they have to be separate strings.

-* ``allowed_path``: intelmq-api can grant **read-only** access to specific files- this setting defines the path those files can reside in
+* ``allowed_path``: intelmq-api can grant **read-only** access to specific files - this setting defines the path those files can reside in.
 * ``session_store``: this is an optional path to a sqlite database, which is used for sesssion storage and authentication.
 If it is not set (which is the default), no authentication is used!
 * ``session_duration``: the maximal duration of a session, its 86400 seconds by default
 * ``allow_origins``: a list of origins the responses of the API can be shared with.
 Allows every origin by default.